Historic City of Toledo

 The road on the opposite bank of the Tagus River offers views of the entire city of Toledo.
 Many tourists travel the road to take in the views, however it is difficult to do so by any mode other than a car.
 Toledo can implement a city bike program so tourists without cars can cycle along the road and experience the views of the city.
 Bike stations located at the Alcantara Bridge and the San Martin Bridge—connecting the road to the city at opposite ends—would be convenient places for docking stations for the bikes.

 Since temperatures in Toledo are hot for most of the year and walking through the steep city streets can be physically demanding, Toledo can implement a resuable water bottle system.
 Tourists can purchase a Toledo-branded reusable water bottle and receive a free water refill at restaurants.
 This ensures tourists will stay hydrated while also reducing the amount of waste generated by tourists within the city.
-The bottle can also become a souvenir of tourists’ trip to Toledo.
+The bottle can also become a souvenir of tourists’ trips to Toledo.

 © Sean Drew 2025